thousandbrainsproject/tbp.monty/rfcs/0000_hypotheses_resampling.md

 * **Practical**: The total evidence can still be unbounded, it doesn't matter because we only consider the slope.
 This metric does not care about how much evidence we've accumulated already.
 In other words, a hypothesis with a high evidence, can be removed if it hasn't accumulated evidence in a while, while a consistently growing hypothesis is less likely to be removed even if it was just added.

 ## Assumptions and constraints:
-* Number of hypotheses should not scale up with steps, if anything they should decrease.
-For now, any sampled hypothesis must replace an old "unlikely" hypothesis.
 * Sampling of likely and unlikely hypotheses is based on evidence change instead of absolute evidence.
 * Terminal state calculation is still based on accumulated evidence and `x_percent_threshold`.
 * The resampling procedure only occurs if principal curvature is defined.